searchspring/snap/packages/snap-controller/src/Finder/README.md

 ));
 ```
 ## Initialize
 Invoking the `init` method is required to subscribe to changes that occur in the UrlManager.
+This is typically done automatically prior to calling the first `search`.

 ```typescript
 finderController.init();